netfoundry/minimal-mistakes/docs/_pages/v1/guide-hello-appwan.md

 ## Audience

 This is for you if you're ready to create a functioning AppWAN.
-I'll assume you're acquainted with [the foundational concepts](/help#foundational-concepts) and have an API token from Auth0.
+I'll assume you're acquainted with [the foundational concepts](/help#foundational-concepts) and have an API token from the identity provider.
 You can go back to the [authentication guide](/v1/guides/authentication/) if you need to get that token.

 There's a separate guide for [getting started with RapidAPI](/v1/guides/rapidapi/) {: .notice--success}